Pingdom Check

 Iceland is a summertime breeding destination for thousands of birds, and the locals pay heed to the arrival of these visitors: It signals that spring is finally arriving and long daylight and milder weather await.

 But it’s not just the locals who roll out the welcome mat for these stopover guests: tourists flock (sorry!) to anywhere that offers the promise of puffins.
 They’re everyone’s favorite bright-beaked clowns, but supporting these headliner acts is a magnificent cast of feathered co-stars, spread across the country.
-See our map below for some birding hotspots, and read on for some of the best and most surprising bird-loving locales.
+See our map for some birding hotspots, and read up on some of the best and most surprising bird-loving locales.

 Best places to go birdwatching in Iceland